sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

 ```

-There are many things that would prompt others to avoid helping this user.
-In fact, the first few replies to this post are
+Many things would prompt others to avoid helping this user.
+The first few replies to this post are asking the user to specify
-asking the user to specify the problem that they are having with their code, and for the user read the help pages regarding
-how to ask a "good" question.
+the problem that they are having with their code, and for the user to read the help pages regarding how to ask a "good"
+question.

-This user provides _way_ too much code, and the user should have condensed the problem area so that it would be easier
+This user provides _way_ too much code, and the user should have condensed the problem area so that it would be easier for
-for other users to understand the problem that he/she is having.
-They state that they "always get garbage" but don't elaborate
+other users to understand the problem that he/she is having.
+They state that they "always get garbage" but don't elaborate on
-on it.
+it.
 What do they mean by "garbage"?
 However, they elaborate on this later on, but when they do, it's lost in the sea of the
 next paragraph.
-Furthermore, the structure and flow of their post is also very messy, as it lacks the proper grammar and
+Furthermore, the structure and flow of their post are also very messy, as it lacks proper grammar and
 punctuation.
 What the user could have done is that they could have traced the code to figure out a possible problem area, and
 at the very least, should have provided test code to help the "hackers" understand where their code is going wrong.
 It would
 also help if the user had stated what measures they took to solve the problem.
-Overall, this entry makes the original poster seem lazy, and could reduce the chances of them getting help from "hackers" in the future.
+Overall, this entry makes the original poster
+seem lazy and could reduce the chances of them getting help from "hackers" in the future.

 ## The Takeaway

 After this experience, I feel that I have a boilerplate for constructing smarter questions.
 Before reading Raymond's essay on
 the etiquette of asking "smart" questions, I had been unsure of how to approach my professors or a TA for help in fear that it
 would sound mindless and that it would waste their time.
 Asking a smart question should not be that intimidating.
 It is a
-matter of preparation, of taking the time to think about what you want to ask about.
+matter of preparation, for taking the time to think about what you want to ask about.
 By practicing this formula for smart
-questions, this will not only benefit me during my college career, but in later endeavors.
+questions, this will not only benefit me during my college career but in later endeavors.